2020: Things To Do On Father’s Day In Brisbane | Father’s Day Ideas

 Buffet Breakfast in the city or greater Brisbane region

-There are lots of places that offer a good buffet breakfast all year round, and our buffet breakfast guide here will help you find your nearest.
-There are buffet breakfasts to suit all tastes and budgets so if you don’t fancy helping the kids serve up burnt toast and cold coffee (which we’re sure Dad appreciates anyway!) we recommend you book early to reserve your spot.
+Buffet breakfasts are on hold with Covid restristrictions, but you can still dine in with great breakfast a la carte menus!
+There are lots of places that offer a good breakfast all year round, and our buffet breakfast guide here will help you find what your nearest breakfast restaurant is doing for Father’s Day 2020.
+There are breakfasts to suit all tastes and budgets so if you don’t fancy helping the kids serve up burnt toast and cold coffee (which we’re sure Dad appreciates anyway!) we recommend you book early to reserve your spot.

 Father’s Day Feast at Victoria Park Golf Complex

-Hosted in one of Victoria Park’s premier event spaces, their Father’s Day Feast is the ultimate buffet lunch for dad to really dig-in to.
-Think mouth-watering roast meats served carvery style, mixed roast veggies, and gourmet salads like baby cos with pomegranate, goats curd and parsley crumb.
+Hosted in Victoria Park’s Marquee, their Father’s Day Feast is the ultimate buffet lunch for dad to really dig-in to.
+Think mouth-watering roast meats served carvery style, mixed roast veggies, and gourmet salads like Moroccan carrot salad with hummus dressing.
 There will be so many delicious dishes to choose from you’ll be going back for seconds and thirds!

 This event is family friendly, with a kids corner serving plenty of tasty treats for the young ones to enjoy.
-When it comes time for the dessert you’ll be running straight to the ice cream station.
+When it comes time for the dessert you’ll want to hope you’ve left room!
 Worried about the kids getting restless?
 Not a problem!
-They’ve got a GIANT games area and kids face painter coming along to keep everyone entertained.
+They’ve got face painter coming along to keep everyone entertained.

 You don’t need to be a pro-golfer to have fun on the mini green.
 The whole family can enjoy putt putt mini golf with its crazy twists and turns, obstacles to negotiate, traps and fun challenges, and there are several places to play across Brisbane and SE Queensland.
 Putt putt is crazy golf at its finest!
+You can find more mini golf and putt putt venues around Brisbane here.
 Here is our favourite venue that we’ve personally tried out:

 Putt putt at Victoria Park Golf Complex